adolfomunoz/opt/README.md

 # opt
-A library for optimization methods written in C++17 with concepts.
+Alibrary for optimization methods written in C++17 with concepts.

 This library provides a set of numerical optimization routines (for now, just genetic algorithms).
 Thanks to [C++ concepts](http://en.cppreference.com/w/cpp/language/constraints) each routine is able to select adequate strategies and optimization methods according to the involved data types and the provided information.

 ## Installation

-This library is **header-only** (except for the different examples).
+This library is **header-only** (except for the examples).
 To obtain it you can use the command line:
 ```
 git clone https://github.com/adolfomunoz/opt.git
 ```